 Most SoCal contractors work exclusively in these materials, but it’s still good to ask.
 Any contractor who isn’t focused on offering temperature control your home via light cooling materials may not be a good fit for a San Diego home.

-3. The Right Credentials
+The Right Roofing Credentials

-Not all roofing contractors are created equal, and they’re not all licensed the same way, either.
+Not all contractors are created equal, and they’re not all licensed the same way, either.
 You might think that credentials are the contractor’s problem, but the absence of proper licensing could bite you as well if something goes wrong.
 When you’re looking for a roofing contractor in San Diego, don’t be timid about asking exactly which licenses and protections they have a for their business.
 Your neighborhood handyman may swear he’s good with roofs, but he is unlikely to be covered by:

 - General liability insurance: This insurance covers any expenses that result from an accident or unexpected damage.
 A roofer drops something, it falls through the skylight, and damages your bathtub?
 General liability coverage will handle it so you’re not stuck with the bill.